Updated March 17, 2026

 Local & seasonal produce is used in the food at this bar & grill restaurant with a German vibe.

-Note: If you're a member of their PERKS club you get a free chicken dinner here.
+Note: If you're a member of the Bavarian Inn PERKS club you get a free chicken dinner here.
+Our dinner that night was free.

 As full of fried chicken as we all were, I'm surprised we could even bend over to tie our skate laces!